 Hurtigruten Day by Day Travel Guide

-Read Asko's account of voyaging on the Hurtigruten Norwegian Classic Coastal voyage this October.
+Read our Destination Specialist, Asko's account of voyaging on the Hurtigruten Norwegian Classic Coastal voyage.

 The shuttle bus came to pick me up from our Director’s Choice hotel in Bergen at 4pm and after collecting other travellers, we arrived to the Hurtigruten terminal.